 - (a) Applicability.
 All development applications shall comply with the applicable standards contained in this Chapter. - (b) Relation to Zone District Standards.
-In the event of a conflict between a standard or requirement contained in the Chapter 7.20, Zone Districts and Official Zoning Map, and text in this Chapter 10.24, the standard in the chart in Chapter 10.20shall prevail. - (c) Health, Safety and Welfare.
+In the event of a conflict between a standard or requirement contained in the Chapter 10.20, Zone Districts and Official Zoning Map, and text in this Chapter 10.24, the standard in the chart in Chapter 10.20 shall prevail. - (c) Health, Safety and Welfare.
 Every use shall be operated so that it does not pose a danger to public health, safety or welfare.

-Page 109 of 212 Hayden Development Code - March 1, 2022 (d) Local, State and Federal Regulations and Standards.
+(d) Local, State and Federal Regulations and Standards.
 Every use shall be operated in conformance with all applicable federal, state and local regulations and standards.
 Failure to comply with any and all applicable federal, state and local regulations and standards may be cause for review and/or revocation of any approval granted pursuant to this Development Code.